dotnet/AspNetCore.Docs/aspnetcore/performance/caching/memory.md

 ## Use SetSize, Size, and SizeLimit to limit cache size

-A MemoryCache instance may optionally specify and enforce a size limit.
+A `MemoryCache` instance may optionally specify and enforce a size limit.
 The memory size limit does not have a defined unit of measure because the cache has no mechanism to measure the size of entries.
-If the cache memory size limit is set, then all entries must specify size.
+If the cache memory size limit is set, all entries must specify size.
 The size specified is in units the developer chooses.

 For example:

-* If the web app was primarily caching strings, each cache entry size could be set to the string length.
+* If the web app was primarily caching strings, each cache entry size could be the string length.
 * The app could specify the size of all entries as 1, and the size limit is the count of entries.

 The following code creates a unitless fixed size [MemoryCache](/dotnet/api/microsoft.extensions.caching.memory.memorycache?view=aspnetcore-2.1) accessible by [dependency injection](xref:fundamentals/dependency-injection):